vatmicro/microsoft-graph-docs/api-reference/beta/api/organization-activateservice.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 > [!CAUTION]
-> The **activateService** API is deprecated and will stop returning data on June 30, 2022.
+> The **activateService** API is deprecated and will stop returning data on September 30, 2022.

 Activate a service for an organization.